julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 It’s collaborative!
 I set you up, and then you come in like *yes, AND here’s a beautiful song I wrote.*

 **Josie:**
 Ok, sure.
 But your setup is just Aristotle, Sappho, Thesipis, Heraclitus, here’s what the dictionary has to say.
 How am I supposed to write songs about that?
-You know my style is more… raw and emotional.
+You know my style is more… raw and honest.
 Where do I even fit in this?

 *[pause]*